rudyrucker/chaos/README.md

 Downloads for the Release 1.1

+<a href="https://github.com/rudyrucker/chaos/releases/download/1.1-chaos/chaos_executable_v1_1.zip">The CHAOS executables and parameter files.</a>

 <a href="https://github.com/rudyrucker/chaos/releases/download/1.1-chaos/chaos_manual.pdf">The CHAOS User manual</a>.

-<a href="https://github.com/rudyrucker/chaos/archive/v1.1-chaos.zip">The CHAOS source code.</a>
+<a href="https://github.com/rudyrucker/chaos/archive/1.1-chaos.zip">The CHAOS source code.</a>

-<a href="https://github.com/rudyrucker/chaos/archive/1.1-chaos.zip">The CHAOS executables and parameter files.</a>

 It's possible to run the Chaos program on any virtually any platform, inside a DOS shell called DOSBox.
 Details on the <a href="https://github.com/rudyrucker/chaos/releases">Releases page</a>.